sheikhbayazid/sheikhbayazid/README.md

 ## Hi there 👋

-### This is Sheikh Bayazid, I am a student and an iOS dev based in Bangladesh 🇧🇩
+### I am a CS student and an iOS dev based in Bangladesh 🇧🇩

 - 🔭 Learning iOS development
 - 🛠 Completed 100 Days of SwiftUI
 - 👨‍💻 Looking to work as an iOS developer
 - 🥅 2021 Goals: Contribute and build more projects
-- ⚡ Hobby: I love to play cricket and video games
+- ⚡ Hobby: Love explore new knowledge and technologies

 ### Connect with me: